• Skip to main content

 Can I bring a group?

-Yes.
+Yes!
 Volunteering at the San Diego Food Bank provides team-building opportunities.
-We welcome corporate teams, office groups, schools, service organizations, alumni groups, associations, families, fraternities and sororities, and faith-based organizations.
-If you have a group of less than five people, each volunteer must register as an individual.
+We welcome corporate teams, schools, service organizations, alumni associations, families, fraternities and sororities, and faith-based organizations.
+If you have a group of fewer than five people, each volunteer must register as an individual.
 As long as you sign up for the same date and shift time, you will still be able to work together.
+For a group of five or more, please fill out the Group Volunteer Form.

 Do you allow school groups to volunteer?